seffy/yesonit-accessmanager/README.md

-# TaskPilot Access Manager – Kubernetes Restart Recovery Guide
+# yesonit Access Manager – Kubernetes Restart Recovery Guide

 ## 📋 Problem Encountered
 When restarting Docker Desktop (and Kubernetes), some resources like Kubernetes Secrets and environment settings are lost.